bcitdatacomm/game/README.md

 ## Bugs and Issues
 If you have found an issue, please report it!
 Issues are documented within GitHub [here](https://github.com/bcitdatacomm/game/issues).
 When reporting an issue, make sure to include fill out all the pre made headings in the default issue template.

+## Building the game
+1. Download Unity
+2. Run the command `sudo ./make-library.sh` to compile the networking library
+3. Open the project in Unity and run Unity's build process